prezi/raleway-prezi/README.md

 The Prezi Raleway – our branded typeface, upgraded, extended and fitted to our requirements.
 For more information check README please.

-We have only three stíles: Regular, SemiBold and HEavy
+We have only three styles: Regular, SemiBold and HEavy

 Upgraded, extended and fitted – that means:
 – changed name from Raleway to Raleway Prezi (with style names)